-REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2022
+REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2023

 We continued to engage with the tertiary sector in Wales, recognising its distinct context.
-We worked with the Welsh government and others as the Tertiary Education and Research (Wales) Bill progressed through the Senedd and was enacted, and as we began preparations for our expanded remit in Wales.
+We worked with the Welsh government and others following the Tertiary Education and Research (Wales) Act 2022, continuing preparations for our expanded remit in Wales.

 Our financial position remains sound.
-We have managed our finances effectively, enabling us to resource our organisational priorities appropriately.
-The unit cost of cases increased this year but remains below £2,000 even without taking into account the complaint from the large group of students.
+We managed our finances effectively, enabling us to resource our organisational priorities appropriately.
+The unit cost of cases has reduced by about 10% to around £1,800.

-We continue to cultivate a positive working culture, with appropriate attention paid to health and safety and to supporting staff wellbeing, and to promoting diversity and inclusion.
+We continued to promote a positive working culture, with appropriate attention paid to health and safety and to supporting staff wellbeing, and to diversity and inclusion.